viatra/EMF-IncQuery-Addons/cep/README.md

 ------------

 Latest enhancements:
+* 06.27. initial commit for the DSLs
-* duplicate handling fixed on state machine level
+* 06.26. duplicate handling fixed on state machine level
-* handling both ordered and unordered cases with time windows
+* 06.22. handling both ordered and unordered cases with time windows

 In progress:
+* elaborate the JNect demo (robot)
 * complete the examples and unit tests
-* elaborate the JNect demo
+* define the language for modeling event patterns over EMF models

 Future work:
 * make it possible to enable/disable "noise filtering" (per event pattern)
  * e.g. for an "AB" pattern defined and an "AxxxxBxxx" stream observed, the noise-filtered alternative will trigger a recognized event, while the non-filtered will not
  * as a typical use-case for noise-filtering, consider the Jnect Robot Demo
-* enable discretization (on adapter-level)
+* enable discretization
 * enable defining more compound events, i.e. using measurments (as of CEDL)
  * e.g. instead of having an IQPattern_Found and an IQPattern_Lost event, define one event containing the Found/Lost parameter
  * this would require more advanced guard handling on the transitions